Server IP: zero.minr.org

 Who are we?

-We are minecraft's 3rd oldest server and the oldest dedicated challenge and parkour server in the world.
-Our map dates over 9 years and our server has had an uptime of 99%.
-We have over 400 challenges which will keep you occupied for months.
-All of our challenges have been created by our member base who have completed our hardcore maps.
-You yourself could one day be creating a challenge for our server if you ever achieve the green membership rank.
-For more information about zero.minr.org click here...
+We are one of Minecraft's oldest servers.
+Our map dates back over 11+ years and our server has had an uptime of 99%.
+We have over 500 challenges which will keep you occupied for months.
+All of our challenges have been created by our member base who have completed our Hardcore maps.
+You yourself could one day be creating a challenge for our server, if you ever achieve the green membership rank.

 DD/MM/YYYY is objectively the best way of writing it as you're simply increasing the size of the unit as you move rightwards.
 MM/DD/YYYY is ridiculous, go from big to small to even bigger what were Yankees thinking?I feel like its more normal for me to type 5/26/2020, but I have seen some people write it as 26/5/2020, so im wondering which way you would write it